feren-OS/Feren-User-Guide/docs/transfertoolbackupferenos.rst

 To start things off, you will want to be logged in to the user account you want to back up data from in Feren OS.

-From there, go into the Applications Menu (the bottom-left bird icon) --> System --> Transfer Tool to launch Transfer Tool.
+From there, go into the :menuselection:`Applications Menu (the bottom-left bird icon) --> System --> Transfer Tool` to launch Transfer Tool.

 Once you've got Transfer Tool running, you'll be presented by this window: